 Allora Collective

-FINDING YOUR AUTHENTIC PATH: The Intersection Of Authenticity And Personal Branding
+Finding Your Authentic Path: the Intersection Of Authenticity And Personal Branding

 As an bi and non-monogamous business owner and career coach, I’ve given a lot of thought to the intersection of being my authentic self and crafting an intentional personal brand.
 After years of working in tech, I made the leap last summer to self-employment.
 I’ve started multiple businesses from scratch, transitioning from a business school grad with minimal entrepreneurial experience to leading a community social app, career coaching, and a booming events business.
 As a result, I’m more O-U-T and vulnerable than I’ve ever been.